juju/docs/src/en/charms-bundles.md

     "gui-y": "168"
 ```

-which will install the MySQL application into an LXD container on the same
+This will install the MySQL application into a LXD container on the same
 machine as the wordpress/0 unit.
 You can check the output from `juju status` to
 see where each application has been deployed: